-- 1. Using the printer operator panel, set up the IPDS printer emulation to 6408/6412. - 2.
-Set TCP/IP addresses for the printer, such as IP address, gateway address, or subnet mask.
-See Configuration Tools on page 17. - 3.
-Configure the host environment.
-See Configuring PSF for z/OS to Print IPDS Files on page 72. - 4.
+- 1. Set TCP/IP addresses for the printer, such as IP address, gateway address, or subnet mask.
+See Configuration Tools on page 13. - Configure the host environment.
+See Configuring PSF for z/OS to Print IPDS Files on page 50. - 3.
 Verify the configuration.
-See Verifying a TCP/IP-Attached Printer on z/OS on page 79. - 5.
-If you want to share the printer, do the procedure in Sharing Line Matrix Printers on z/OS on page 80. - 6.
-If you have problems, refer to Handling z/OS Connectivity Problems on page 81.
+See Verifying a TCP/IP-Attached Printer on z/OS on page 57. - 4.
+If you want to share the printer, do the procedure in Sharing Printers on z/OS on page 58. - 5.
+If you have problems, refer to Handling z/OS Connectivity Problems on page 59.